 Our job as sports parents is to enjoy watching our children play.
-We need to help them understand that playing isn’t about things being perfect, always turning out the way they want, or winning.
+We need to help them understand that playing isn’t about being perfect, always turning out the way they want, or winning.
 But rather, being equipped to handle what comes their way.
 Preparing for a life where they persevere in the face of failure, that they focus on their own efforts and not outcomes and that they feel the exhilaration of exerting themselves.
-But far too often our behavior, even if it is unintended, undermines all the wonderful lessons sports can and should teach a child.
+But far too often, our behavior, even if it is unintended, undermines all the wonderful lessons sports can and should teach a child.

 - Treat children differently after a great performance/win than a poor performance or loss.
-There is little doubt that parents love their children regardless of the outcome of a game, but sometimes parents get so worked up they can’t let it go and their behavior can convey something different to the child.
+There is little doubt that parents love their children regardless of the outcome of a game, but sometimes parents get so worked up they can’t let it go, and their behavior can convey something different to the child.
 This can lead to children believing their value depends on whether they win or lose.
 Come on.

 - Undermine the Coaches.
 Trying to scream instruction from the sidelines is never as helpful as parents think it is.
-There are two voices the athletes can hear and it is coaches and teammates – not parents.
-For young athletes it can be both confusing and distracting.
+There are two voices the athletes can hear, and it is coaches and teammates – not parents.
+For young athletes, it can be both confusing and distracting.
 For older kids, it can be distracting and embarrassing.
 So stop.

 - Undermine the Refs.
 Badmouthing and criticizing the refs teaches the young athlete to badmouth and criticize the refs.
 Whatever is being screamed at the refs is completely irrelevant.
-Your criticism or perfect perspective and omnicient view doesn’t matter to anyone.
+Your criticism or perfect perspective and omniscient view doesn’t matter to anyone.
 Zip it.

-- Be Overly Emotional (and try to pass it off as “being passionate”) In almost every sport (except perhaps tire tossing) there is a benefit to maintaining composure and keeping emotions on an even keel.
+- Be Overly Emotional (and try to pass it off as “being passionate”) In almost every sport (except perhaps tire tossing), there is a benefit to maintaining composure and keeping emotions on an even keel.
 So, here is where we can model what we want to see.
 If a parent is screaming, V8ing their forehead, whirling around like a Tasmanian devil – it sends the wrong message.
 Settle down.

 - Hijack a young athlete’s experience.
-Easily defined by the collective “we”.
+Easily defined by the collective “we.”
 We worked with a special coach on that, we worked on that play, I can’t believe we lost that game.
 Let the experience belong solely to the child.
-If they are on to their next activity and you are still moping, thats a red flag.
+If they are on to their next activity and you are still moping, that’s a red flag.
 Step away.